pkgcraft/pkgcraft-python/README.rst

 Development
 ===========

-Requirements: tox_, valgrind_, and pkgcraft-c_
+Requirements: tox_ and pkgcraft-c_

-For development purposes, testing is performed under tox using varying targets for different functions.
+For development purposes, testing is performed under tox with varying targets for different functions, e.g. `tox -e valgrind` runs tests while checking for memory leaks using valgrind_.
 Use **tox list** to see all the target descriptions.

 .. _tox: https://pypi.org/project/tox/
 .. _valgrind: https://valgrind.org/